Bounding the quantum capacity with flagged extensions: Pauli channels

 \section{Pauli channels}

-In this section we concentrate on an important subclass of mixed unitary channels: Pauli channels, which describe random bit flip and phase flip errors in qubits.
-We also consider the generalization of Pauli channels for qudits.
+In this section we concentrate on an important subclass of mixed unitary channels, the Pauli channels, which describe random bit flip and phase flip errors in qubits and their generalization to qudits models.
 For this class of channels the structure of degradable flagged extensions is quite rich and the upper bounds can be made more explicit.
-The following treatment of generalized Pauli channels follows the phase-space description of finite dimensional quantum mechanics~\cite{Woo87, App05, Gro06, GE08, DB13, GNW17}.
+The following treatment of generalized Pauli channels follows the phase-space description of finite dimensional quantum mechanics~\cite{Wootters1987, Appleby2005, Gross2006, Gross2008, DeBeaudrap2013, Gross2017}.